Frolower/Frolower/README.md

 <section>
 <h3><a href="https://github.com/Frolower/Ariadne-management.git">Ariadne Management</a></h3>
 A web app project originally created for a CPSC321 Database Management Systems class.
+I was motivated by my passion for programming and car racing, and the goal is to create a product that could realistically be used in the industry to simplify management and data storage.
 <ul>
   <li>
     <strong>Design approach</strong>: the main focus was made on maintaining the project modular and easy to maintain by separating functions into different packages on a backend and by separating   reusable elements into different components on the frontend side.